 6. Ecommerce Websites

 Ecommerce websites need to check the user experience aspects of their websites more thoroughly.
-You should put yourself in the user’s shoes and try to browser products, add them to cart, and even do a test transaction to make sure everything works smoothly and flawlessly.
+You should put yourself in the user’s shoes and try to browse products, add them to cart, and even do a test transaction to make sure everything works smoothly and flawlessly.

 If you are selling digital goods, then make sure they are delivered promptly.
 For physical goods you will need to check your systems for smooth completion of orders.